 With the demise of the Biblical/Christian Worldview those of us who belong to the Lamb of God must stop assuming that our culture, our environment, knows or grasps what we mean when we talk about sin and God being Holy, Righteous, and Just.
-In Romans 1, we see that the truth is known by the natural Man in the “heart of hearts,” but it is suppressed.
+In Romans 1, we see that the truth is known by the natural Man in his “heart of hearts,” but it is suppressed.
 In turn, God gives them over or gives them up to a debased mind.
 This is spiritual blindness.
 These given over to their lusts and desires are no longer convicted of the evil of their sin.
 They lose their fear of God’s judgment.
 Over time, they become resentful and full of hate towards any who teach or preach the Gospel to them.
 Why?
 There is that reminder within them that judgment is pending.
-This is why so many flock to seeker-sensitive “churches.”
+This is why so many flock to seeker-sensitive or easy-believism “churches.”
 There they are stroked and made to feel good without having to deal with the real Jesus and the demand for repentance.
 Their religion, Christless Christianity, is friends of the world and eager to welcome those of other ‘religions’ except for those troublesome orthodox Christians who preach the whole Gospel, the Law of God, and the truth about sin and total separation from God for the unredeemed.

 Therefore, we must become prepared for this time.
 We must become very familiar with the truth; therefore, we must become immersed in God’s Word.
 We must know what we really believe and why we believe it.
 I cannot think of better place to start than a study of our redemption through the blood of Christ.